ofoxsmith/gusgui/README.md

 ### Without Git:

 Download the [latest release](https://github.com/ofoxsmith/gusgui/releases), and extract it into your mod folder.
-Updating must be done manually by downloading the newest release from https://github.com/ofoxsmith/gusgui/releases.
+Updating must be done manually by downloading the newest release.

 At the top of `init.lua`, call the initialisation function:
 ```lua